SophieLuiWi/PetriDish.github.io/this-and-that.md

 ---

-A small collection of this and that- cartoons, stunning microscopy, poetry- all around lab life.
+A small collection of this and that- cartoons, stunning microscopy images, poetry- all around science and lab life.
 <br />

 #### Table of Contents